Doc2PDF/doc2pdf/Readme.md

 - `pip install -r requirements.txt` to install the dependencies
 - `make` to run the server
 - `make docker` to build and run the docker image

+## Running the stack

+To run the whole stack, use this [Dockerfile](https://github.com/Doc2PDF/deployments/blob/main/docker-compose.yaml).